‘No evil deed goes undone.’

 Demonia is most certainly a must-see for Fulci fans and anyone with an interest in Italian horror.
 No-one would claim it’s perfect and it’s obviously not up to the standard of his career highlights such as his early ’70s gialli and so-called Gates of Hell trilogy.
 However, it’s infinitely preferable to the lamentable likes of The Ghosts of Sodom and The House of Clocks and unlike those films stands up to repeated viewings.

-Severin Films have released the film via a new 4k scan of the negative that was ‘color corrected and restored during quarantine’ on a 1080p high-definition transfer framed at 1.66:1.
+Severin Films has released the film via a new 4k scan of the negative that was ‘color corrected and restored during quarantine’ on a 1080p high-definition transfer framed at 1.66:1.
 Having only previously seen Demonia in Italian and on VHS, it was a revelation to watch it in English (even if the dubbing was occasionally a little hokey) and in high-definition.
 The obviously sharper detail is both a bonus and a distraction as you can now see all the over-lit scenes and lamentable gauze over the camera.
 That said, you soon used to it.
 Close-ups are pristine and scenes in the dark crypt are much improved.

 The new audio commentary by Stephen Thrower, author of weighty tome Beyond Terror: The Films of Lucio Fulci, is excellent.
 Obviously, Steve’s intimate knowledge of the director’s entire oeuvre means that he can expound in detail about not only this movie but all the other films that Demonia refers back to.